Heart Disease Linked to Thiamine Deficiency

 Children with Congenital Heart Disease

-A study done in 2000 and published in the Journal of Parenteral and Enteral Nutrition aimed to determine if the thiamine deficiency was due to malnutrition “common in children with congenital heart disease” or if the deficiency was due to loop diuretics such as Lasix.
+A study published in 2000 in the Journal of Parenteral and Enteral Nutrition aimed to determine if the thiamine deficiency was due to malnutrition “common in children with congenital heart disease” or if the deficiency was due to loop diuretics such as Lasix.

 The results left the scientists puzzled.